-In the world of rewards credit cards, 5% cash back is a generous offer that comes with either rotating or flexible 5% back categories.
-How do these cards compare to each other?
+In the world of rewards credit cards, 5 percent cash back is a generous offer, one that typically comes with either rotating or flexible 5 percent back categories.
+But how do these cards compare to each other?
 Is there one that beats all the others?

-Welcome to the battle of 5% cash back cards!
+Welcome to the battle of 5 percent cash back cards.
 We’re going to set these cards against each other, analyze their value, strengths and weaknesses, and find out which card has the most to offer.

 Cards with rotating categories

 No-annual fee cards with rotating quarterly categories are a common type of a 5 percent cash back credit card.
 These cards offer 5 percent back in bonus categories that change every quarter, and the categories typically require activation.